RongzhengMa/tmall_repurchase_prediction/README.md

 Test set weighted Recall: `0.8930`<br>
 Test set Weighted F1-Score: `0.8940`<br>

-**Limitations:** <br>
+### Limitations:

+- **Imbalanced Set:**-
-1、there is extremly limited positive cases in raw data,exerting a huge risk of caputuring enough variation for prediction in cross-validation splits even ajusted by weighted measure or endeavors to avoid overfitting (decreasing n_estimators and max_depth while increasing min_samples_leaf and min_samples_splits)<br>
+  - there are extremly limited positive cases in raw data,exerting a huge risk of caputuring enough variation for prediction in cross-validation splits even ajusted by weighted measure or endeavors to avoid overfitting (decreasing n_estimators and max_depth while increasing min_samples_leaf and min_samples_splits)
+- **Limited Features:**-
-2、the limited number of features at hand makes it hard to test different combination of feature subset (refer to the decreasing performance after restrict feature inputs)<br>
+  - the limited number of features at hand makes it hard to test different combination of feature subset (refer to the decreasing performance after restrict feature inputs)

 ## Stacking Model